Trip Highlights of Mera Peak Climbing

 Day 09: Acclimatization day in Khare

-Today, we have a rest and acclimatization day for Mera peak climbing the following days.
+Today, we will have a rest and acclimatization day for Mera peak climbing in the following days.
 Get the stunning view of Mera from here.
-You can do a side trip to walk in more heigh and come to sleep here.
+You can take a side trip to walk more height and come to sleep here.
 Make your body more quickly and prepare to attempt the peak overnight at Camp.

 10